 The Huon Quartet's playing has been described as "thrillingly suspenseful - painful in its beauty - with fantastic textural contrasts", by Limelight Magazine, 2015.
 For more information about the quartet's 2016 musical activities, visit Huonquartet.com.

-Elinor Lea is the Associate Concertmaster of the Tasmanian Symphony Orchestra and has held this position for 15 years.
+Elinor Lea is a violinist in the Tasmanian Symphony Orchestra where she was the Associate Concertmaster for 15 years.
 At the age of 19, while studying at Adelaide University, she joined the Australian String Quartet and played with them for 9 years, touring extensively within Australia and annually to Europe, the USA and Canada.
 While in the ASQ she recorded many CDs for the ABC Classics and Naxos labels.
 Since moving to Tasmania she has been soloist and concertmaster for the TSO, teaching privately and raising a family.

 Douglas Coghill began playing the violin at the age of 7 with the hope of one day playing the viola.
 At 12, when he was big enough, he made the change to the viola.

 In 2006 Douglas began studying at the Victorian College of the Arts.
 In 2007 he received the Brunner prize for the most improved string player.
 He was the 2008 winner of the John Gaitskell Memorial Mensa Trust Award.
 He completed his Bachelor of Music Performance degree in 2008.

 Following his Bachelor degree, Douglas began studies at Australia’s leading music school, the Australian National Academy of Music (ANAM).
 At the academy he performed in the orchestra, in chamber ensembles and as a soloist.
 At ANAM Douglas had the opportunity to work with leading musicians from around the world.